husarion/auto_docking_ros/auto_docking/README.md

 #### auto_docking_node

 Node is responsible for auto-docking mobile robots, requires former pose estimation of the dock.
-The exact estimation technique is not relevant to this node, the recommended approach is to use a camera and ArUco tag.
+Pose estimation is based on the camera and ArUco tag.

 **Subscribers**